 How off road vehicles damage wetlands

 When vehicles travel over and through these water soaked wetlands tires create deep and rutted trenches.
-The surface water then drains into these trenches, lowering the water table from the surrounding area and causing the wetland to dry out.
+The surface water then drains into these trenches.
+This lowers the water table from the surrounding area and causing the wetland to dry out.
 The difference in elevation from the wetland surface to the bottom of the trench also leads to heavy soil erosion and gully formation.

 Teens learn importance of Bogs, Fens, and Wetlands to the Environment